AdobeDocs/target.pt-BR/help/main/administrating-target/reporting.md

   Mesmo que você especifique [!DNL Customer Journey Analytics] como fonte de geração de relatórios, [!DNL Target] será usado como fonte de relatórios para [!DNL Automated Personalization] atividades.

-  Se você especificar [!DNL Customer Journey Analytics] como fonte de relatórios para atividades de [!UICONTROL Auto-Allocate] ou [!UICONTROL Auto-Target], [!DNL Target] ou [!DNL Analytics] poderá ser usado como fonte de relatórios.
+  If you specify [!DNL Customer Journey Analytics] as your reporting source for [!UICONTROL Auto-Allocate] or [!UICONTROL Auto-Target] activities, [!DNL Target] or [!DNL Analytics] can be used as the reporting source.

-## Fuso horário para relatórios
+## Timezone for Reporting

-Especifique o fuso horário a ser usado para relatórios.
+Specify the time zone to use for reporting.

-## Moeda para relatórios
+## Currency for Reporting

 Especifique a moeda a ser usada para relatórios.